Academic Support Programs

 After high school, I was convinced I was going to work in the medical field.
 However, after taking an introductory chemistry class, I realized I didn't want to continue on the pre-med track.
 I then decided to register for LSJ 200, and that served as a catalyst for my interest in law, criminal justice, and human rights.
 I took POL S 368 and LSJ 377, and both of those classes only solidified my interest in the law, societies, and justice departments.
 I am now double majoring in music and LSJ, and I'm excited to see where this takes me!

-Sophie, Writing, she/her
+Carilyn, Writing, she/her

-Sophie, Writing, she/her
+Carilyn, Writing, she/her

 I've taken